 Mi4i, which was launched in April in the Indian market at Rs.
 12,999, has been a huge success as 40000 units were sold in 15 seconds through Flipkart, their online partner, which sales flash sales of Mi products.

-Mi4i which was launched in April in Indian market at Rs.
-12,999 has a huge success as 40000 units were sold in 15 seconds through FlipKart, their online partner which sales flash sale of Mi products.
 Users were facing overheating issues while playing complex 3D gaming for a long period of time.
 Barra claims that they’ve optimized their thermal control algorithms that will adjust the device temperature.
-With updated version users using Mi4i need not to worry about overheating as new thermal control algorithm adjust frequency, voltage and the number of cores in use depending on the chipset temperature.
+With the updated version users using Mi4i need not worry about overheating as the new thermal control algorithm adjust frequency, voltage, and the number of cores in use depending on the chipset temperature.

-As the company is planning to release the new version this week all users is expected to get update this week and the company hopes to get a response from the users.
-Meanwhile, Xiaomi is beta testing before the OTA release and are satisfied with the results as the new version reduces overall temperature without hampering the performance of the device.
+As the company is planning to release the new version this week, all users are expected to get an update this week, and the company hopes to get a response from the users.
+Meanwhile, Xiaomi is beta testing before the OTA release and is satisfied with the results as the new version reduces overall temperature without hampering the performance of the device.

-Some users found issue in the power button, so they were working to fix the issue over the weekend and resumes the roll out claims Barra.
+Some users found the issue in the power button, so they were working to fix the issue over the weekend and resume the rollout, claims Barra.